jee123/ScalaSpark/README.md

 ## ScalaSparkExamples
  * scala code for basic applications :
    * **_RatingsCounter.scala_** :
+     * Return tuple of (rating, count) which is count of users for each rating.
      * Dataset used is [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/).
      * 100,000 ratings (1-5) from 943 users on 1682 movies.
      * Load rating data into RDD.